 Since the first version of VAST, the MediaFiles element was designated for linear video files.
-Over the years as digital video technology advances, the media files placed in a VAST tag have come to include complex files that require interactive API integration.
+Over the years as digital video technology advanced, the media files placed in a VAST tag have come to include complex files that require API integration.
 Players not equipped with the technology to execute such files may be unable to play the ad or execute interactive components.
-In VAST 4, the linear video files should be separate from the interactive components that require API integration.
-Separating these files enable the ad to play in more players and improves ad play performance.
+In ads that require API integration, VAST 4 separates media and interactive files.
+While <MediaFiles> node focus shifts to the exclusive delivery of media (video and audio), the dedicated <InteractiveCreativeFile> element (see section 3.9.3) opens opportunities for rendering modern secure interactive components in parallel with video and audio assets.
+The dedicated <Verification> element allows for measurement capabilities.
+Disjoining media and executable files enables a wider range of players to consume enhanced ads as well as performance improvements.